gui-car-nte/ColaboracionINTA/TECH_DOCUMENTATION.md

 - numpy

         Performs numerical operations and calculations.
 Provides support for arrays and matrices, and includes mathematical functions for performing calculations on these data structures, such as computing the slope of a linear regression line.
-- matplotlib
+- matplotlib & seaborn

         Generates plots and visualizations of the calculation, visual representations of the data.
 Plotting the halved subtractions against the inverted cube distances, which aids in understanding and analyzing the results.
 - tkinter

         Implements the graphical user interface (GUI) Provides a framework to create and manage the GUI, allowing users to interact with the program, input data, and view results.

+- pypdf2

+        Creates the .pdf file using the graphs created by the program and includes the all of the relevant information regarding the calculations.

 ## 3. Input Data
 The algorithm requires the following inputs:

-Sensor Data: A dictionary containing DataFrames for sensor readings along the X, Y, and Z axes.
+Sensor Data: A dictionary containing Pandas DataFrames for sensor readings along the X, Y, and Z axes.
 Each DataFrame contains readings from multiple sensors.

 Distances: A list of distances from each sensor to the magnetic source.
 ## 4. Algorithm Steps